-Each winning teacher will be awarded with an ICT Kit, a laptop and a commendation certificate.
-The winners would be encouraged to function as mentors (resource persons) for their area to motivate and train other teachers in use of ICT (including training of mentors) in teaching.
+Each winning teacher will be awarded an ICT Kit, a laptop and a commendation certificate.
+The winners would be encouraged to function as mentors (resource persons) for their area to motivate and train other teachers in the use of ICT (including training of mentors) in teaching.
 All the winners will form a community of resource persons through networking.
-The prize winning initiatives would be shared as best practices across the country.
+The prize-winning initiatives would be shared as best practices across the country.

 (i) For States & UT schools: